Last Updated on

 This is not proper form or technique – simply cheating.

-Besides doing this exercise, do you also experience pain in your elbow when weightlifting at the gym or at home?
+Besides doing this exercise, do you also experience pain in your elbow when working out at the gym or at home?

-If so, don’t miss my post right here – there are some unknown tricks on how to overcome this fast.
+There are some unknown tricks on how to overcome this fast.
 Number 3 is actually shocking.